ArjunSNair00/Code-a-Pookalam/README.md

 # 🌺 Code a Pookalam (p5.js Starter Template)

-Welcome to **Code a Pookalam**! by Tinkerhub CE Karunagappally.
+Welcome to **Code a Pookalam**! by **Tinkerhub CE Karunagappally**.
 Create your own animated 2D Onam Pookalam using **p5.js** and deploy it live on the web using Vercel—no terminal commands or installation required!

 ---